The Latest P2P News – 7/7/16

 Dianrong’s founder mentioned in a recent South China Morning Post article that a system needs to create that nobody will be able to do what Ezubao (a Chinese P2P that defrauded 900,000 investors out of more than 50 billion yuan by offering high-interest rates which it was unable to pay) did.

 One idea he mentions about is to ask every P2P platform out there to have a custodian bank with which borrowers must have an account.

 Moreover, he goes on to say : “The existence of custodian banks also makes sure that capital actually exists and flows to the borrower so that any Ponzi Scheme could be avoided.”

-Htite’s company have also been experimenting with blockchain technology, which seems to be a key trend at the moment recently, with quite a few Indian P2P companies also conducting their own research on using the concept.
+Htite’s company have also been experimenting with blockchain technology, which seems to be a key trend at the moment recently, with quite a few Indian P2P companies also conducting their own research.

 It seems the future of P2P (not just in China, but on a global level) will be a lot more transparent, as the Diarong example shows by using a custodian bank.

 Htite told the South China Morning Post that he believes it is “very normal” to see market bubbles burst and is sure more Chinese P2P platforms will vanish due to failing to raise the money they need to survive.